Sideshow Bob: On The Simpsons

 Bob returns in "Treehouse of Horror XXVII" (season 28, 2016), the 600th episode of The Simpsons.
 In the opening sequence, he is the self-appointed leader of a four-member group consisting of Homer's enemies, including Bob himself and the ghost of Frank Grimes.
 Wanting revenge once more, the group attempts to kill the Simpsons but is ultimately killed by Maggie, except Grimes's ghost.
 In the ending sequence, Bob is one of the characters featured in the "600" song played by Judith Owen.
 In "Havana Wild Weekend" (season 28, 2016), Sideshow Bob appeared in the backgrounds at the Cuba's check-in.

 Bob also makes a non-speaking cameo appearance in "The Nightmare After Krustmas" (season 28, 2016); he is amongst the crowd witnessing Krusty nearly drowning in a frozen lake while holding up a sign saying "Die Clown".
 He's had a major appearance in "Gone Boy" (season 29, 2017), when he tries to track down the whereabouts of Bart after he goes missing and is presumed dead.
 Bob finds Bart and proceeds to kill him and Milhouse, but saves them at the last minute due to the influence of the prison therapist's lessons of potentially moving on from wanting to kill Bart.
-The epilogue features an older Bob, now known as Elder Bob, being an lighthouse keeper and still having regrets of not killing Bart.
+The epilogue features an older Bob, now known as Elder Bob, being a lighthouse keeper and still having regrets of not killing Bart.

 In "The Fat Blue Line" (season 31, 2019), Bob escapes from prison once again, only to be hit by a rake truck.
 Several episodes later, in "Bobby, It's Cold Outside" (season 31, 2019), he is hired to play Santa Claus at a theme park, and later helps the Simpsons discover who is stealing everyone's Christmas gifts.
 Bob returned in a non-speaking cameo in "Meat Is Murder" (season 33, 2022), where he is seen signing the chests of citizens like Milhouse's father Kirk Van Houten at the celebration of Krusty Burger's 50th anniversary, a callback to the "Die Bart, Die" scene from "Cape Feare".

+In the "Treehouse of Horror XXXIV" segment "Ei8ht" (season 35, 2023), in an alternative ending to "Cape Feare", Bob realizes that Bart is stalling his death by making him sing Pinafore, and as a result, kills him, traumatizing Lisa.
+30 years later, the Springfield Police asks Professor Lisa Simpson to look into a series of murders committed by an unknown serial killer.
+Perplexed, Lisa seeks Bob's help, but Bob just mocks Lisa.
+Later, Lisa realizes she herself has done all the murders.
+Bob is transferred to another prison cell to find Lisa waiting for her, revealing that a split personality emerged after the death of Bart and that she had committed all those murders in hopes of going to prison with Bob.
+To the music of H.M.S.
+Pinafore, Lisa gleefully slashes Bob to death.